 The course features a variety of videos, each with a specific purpose as part of an integrated lesson.
 The videos provide variety alongside text and activities, giving students an opportunity to view sites and hear from scholars from around the world.
 They offer an engaging way for students to learn a good deal of history content in a fairly short amount of time.
 We provide transcripts and closed captioning for all videos.
 Some teachers choose to review video transcripts with their students either before or after watching the videos.
-And don't forget, you can check the "Pause at key concepts" box to have the video stop in places where we suggest checking student comprehension.
+And don't forget, you can check the Pause at key concepts" box to have the video stop in places where we suggest checking student comprehension.
 These stopping points match up with the questions and answers found in the respective lesson view.
 All of our videos include these features, but there are several different video types, each playing a distinct role in the course.

 - Unit overview videos: Unit overview videos provide a high-level introduction to the main topics, themes, and events that students will encounter in each unit, giving them a framework to guide their learning.
 They introduce students to their first pieces of evidence for responding to the overarching unit problem.
 These videos also help students with historical contextualization, which is a hard skill to master without background knowledge.
-Unit overview videos always appear in the first lesson of each unit. - Topical videos: These videos, which are found throughout the course, bring expert knowledge from world historians and other scholars to discuss key questions such as: What makes history usable?
-How did Islam emerge and spread?
-How did the slave trade impact West Africa?
+Unit overview videos always appear in the first lesson of each unit. - Frame videos: These videos provide an overview for each unit from the perspective of the three frames in the course-communities, networks, and production and distribution.
+They help students begin to organize the material in the unit along thematic lines.
+It's expected that students will modify or test the claims made in the frame videos as they learn more content that either supports, extends, or challenges what they've learned in the frame video.
+These videos always appear in the first lesson of each unit. - Topical videos: These videos, which are found throughout the course, bring expert knowledge from world historians and other scholars to discuss key questions such as: What makes history usable?
 Why did the Armenian Genocide happen?
 What is fascism?
 Why did internationalism fail to stop the First World War?
-In each case, experts present on the questions and offer evidence to help students to answer these questions. - International video arcs: We've created five international video arcs, each made up of three videos based around a particular geographic location.
+In each case, experts present on the questions and offer evidence to help students to answer these questions.

+- International video arcs: We've created five international video arcs, each made up of three videos based around a particular geographic location.
 Each video provides regional evidence to help students think about the unit problem.
-However, they also work longitudinally to ask and address questions of continuity and

-- change within a state or region such as the Caribbean, the Arabian Peninsula, the United Kingdom, Ghana, and China. - Crash Course videos: We have carefully curated a selection of Crash Course world history videos that are teacher-tested for topical coverage and that we feel are a great fit for the course.
-These videos often move fast, so consider having students review the transcript before or after they watch to fill in or reinforce any details they might miss. - Khan Academy videos: Khan Academy has an extensive video library, and we've partnered with them to provide students with more in-depth explorations of certain historical units such as the Aztec Empire, the Inca Empire, and the Opium Wars.
+However, they also work longitudinally to ask and address questions of continuity and change within a state or region such as the Caribbean, the Arabian Peninsula, the United Kingdom, Ghana, and China. - Crash Course videos: We have carefully curated a selection of Crash Course world history videos that are teacher-tested for topical coverage and that we feel are a great fit for the course.
+These videos often move fast, so consider having students review the transcript before or after they watch to fill in or reinforce any details they might miss. - Khan Academy videos: Khan Academy has an extensive video library, and we've partnered with them to provide students with more in-depth explorations of certain historical units such as the Scientific Revolution and the Age of Enlightenment and the Opium Wars.